Best Webflow Templates for Construction Companies in 2026

 Can I update a Webflow template myself without a developer?

-Yes - that is one of the main reasons Webflow is the right platform for a construction company website.
-Once the site is set up, adding a new completed project, updating your services list, or changing your contact details requires no code and no developer.
-The CMS works like a simple content editor.
+Yes - updating a Webflow template after initial setup requires no code and no developer.
+The Webflow CMS works like a simple content editor.
+Adding a new completed project, updating your services list, or changing your contact details takes minutes.
 FormWise is built with this in mind - the project portfolio is CMS-powered specifically so you can add new work yourself as jobs complete.

 What is the difference between a construction template and a general business template?

-A construction-specific template is designed around the content a construction company actually needs: project portfolio with space for photos, scope, and outcomes; service pages structured for trade services rather than software features; team sections with a practical rather than corporate feel; and contact flows designed to capture project inquiries rather than generic queries.
-Using a general business template for a construction company means spending significant time trying to adapt content structures that were built for a different kind of business - and often the result still doesn't look like a construction firm.
+A construction-specific template is designed around the content a construction company actually needs: a project portfolio with space for photos, scope, and outcomes; service pages structured for trade services rather than software features; and contact flows designed to capture project inquiries rather than generic queries.
+Using a general business template for a construction company means spending significant time adapting structures built for a different kind of business - and often the result still does not look like a construction firm.

 How do I set up a project portfolio on Webflow?